 And my eternal gratitude to all the fantastic, amazing artists for their incredible heartfelt performances.
 You touched our hearts on behalf of Johnny and the Winter family.

 It’s time to say goodbye for now, so here’s the last thing I want to say.
 When I was very young, I can still remember thinking … no matter how much time goes by, how old I get, what happens in my life, or how far I end up from home – there is one person in this world I know will always understand what I’ve been through, how I feel.
 And that person is my brother, Johnny.

 It’s sad to say, but we drifted farther apart than I ever could have imagined back in those early days.
 So much has happened to both of us since then, but one thing will always remain the same … that bond, of brotherhood, of family, of music, and of Love.
 So in his name, I dedicate this album.

 As we said before – the main purpose of this site is to give you a deeper look into the story behind the “Brother Johnny” album, and also to be The Place to go for the latest news on everything concerning it.
 There’s going to be a lot of that, which should make this a very active site—and we hope, a fun place to hang out.
-I’ll be around, or Sebastian (our right hand man) will be there monitoring the site, to handle all your questions and relay any messages.
+I’ll be around, or Sami*, (who you know from Facebook & Instagram) will be here monitoring the site, to handle all your questions and relay any messages.
 So drop by anytime to see what’s going on.
-Now, check out the new visualizer immediately following this message, and don’t forget to KEEP ON ROCKIN’!
+Now, check out the new visualizers immediately following this message, and don’t forget to KEEP ON ROCKIN’!